Man at the center of North Carolina election fraud allegations has complicated past

 According to an NBC News analysis of Bladen County Board of Election documents released by the state board, Dowless turned in 590 absentee ballot request forms from late August to late October 2018.
 A Jessica Dowless turned in another 185 applications.
 The entries on the document were handwritten, with signatures for both Dowlesses.

-Links to McCrea Dowless are also seen on completed absentee ballot certifications, which witnesses must sign to ensure the ballot was filled out accurate to the voter’s wishes.
+Links to McCrae Dowless are also seen on completed absentee ballot certifications, which witnesses must sign to ensure the ballot was filled out accurate to the voter’s wishes.

 At least 86 returned ballots include witness signatures from those with ties to Dowless—either those who share a last name with him or have been linked to him in some capacity.
 By state law, two witnesses must sign a certification affixed to the outside of a mailed-in ballot.